-The Lamppost Education Initiative presents this unique seminar which will take a critical look at issues affecting Muslims in the post-modern age.
-This seminar will feature Dr. Khalid Yahya Blankinship, Imam Dawud Walid, Ustadh Abu Sakina Giovanni, and Dr. Zara Khan.
+The Lamppost Education Initiative presents this unique seminar which takes a critical look at issues affecting Muslims in the post-modern age.
+This seminar features Dr. Khalid Yahya Blankinship, Imam Dawud Walid, Ustadh Abu Sakina Giovanni, and Dr. Zara Khan.

 Donald J. Trump is the 45th President of the United States.
 There has never been a President in US history who has raised so many anxieties and fears for the Muslim community in America.
 This seminar will take a critical look at issues that are affecting Muslims in America during this Presidency of Donald Trump.
 Topics covered in this seminar includes:

 -The ‘Muslim Ban’ and the immigration policies of the Trump administration